 15 credits, Level 5

-This course introduces you to the central role played by war in international politics.
+This module introduces you to the central role played by war in international politics.

 Teaching and assessment